 BNT members can purchase Guidebooks from our shop.

-Guidebook Updates identify changes that have occurred since printing of the Guidebook.
+Guidebook Updates identify changes that have occurred since the printing of the Guidebook.
 Guidebook Updates are reviewed from time to time as properties change hands, the people you must contact to arrange access permission change, or as the route changes due to temporary or permanent detours.
 These changes are listed on Guidebook Updates until they can be incorporated into a new edition of the guidebooks.

-Guidebook Updates are found on the downloads page
+Guidebook Updates are found here (members only).

 It is always wise to check back regularly to make sure you have the latest update.